History

 Innovations and anecdotes

-Mustad’s success was underpinned by technological breakthroughs in metallurgy, particularly in steel wire products like horse shoe nails, paper clips, needles, hairpins, carding tools, and fish hooks alongside diverse inventions like zippers, door-handles, and roofing fixtures.
-Other innovations, more surprising perhaps were motor scooters, cars, lawn mowers, automatic spreaders for sand, salt, and fertilizer.
+Mustad’s success was underpinned by technological breakthroughs in metallurgy, particularly in steel wire products like horse shoe nails, paper clips, needles, hairpins, carding tools, and fish hooks alongside diverse products like zippers, door-handles, and roofing fixtures.
+Other developement projects, more surprising perhaps were motor scooters, cars, lawn mowers, automatic spreaders for sand, salt, and fertilizer.
 Other more successful products were wood stoves, frying pans, hammers, axes, waffle irons and other household hardware.

 Mustad Margarin